seventy-zero/LDM/README.md

 ### Option 1: Just Run It (Easiest)
 1. Download the `LDM.exe` from the releases
 2. Right-click → "Run as administrator"
-3. Click "Start Discovery" and plug in your network cable
+3. Plug in your network cable
-4. Watch the magic happen
+4. Click "Start Discovery"

 ### Option 2: Build It Yourself
 ```bash